 (d) Comply with all applicable laws, including health and safety laws; and

 (e) Turn up to the Training Course before the start time.
 Should a Delegate be late, it is up to the discretion of the Trainer taking the Training Course to allow the Delegate to join the Training Course.

-(f) Where a Delegates is registered for the Introductory Toxins and Fillers Training Course, they must complete the online theory modules no later than three (3) days prior to their practical training day.
+(f) Where a Delegate is required to complete any theory or online training, all modules and assessments must be completed no later than three (3) days prior to the practical training.
 If they arrive without having completed all modules, they will not be able to attend the training session.
 The Delegate will not be entitled to a refund or rescheduling.
 The Delegate will have to register and pay in full again in order to attend the next available date.
-Should the Delegate fail the online theory module they will not be able to attend the Training Course.
+Should the Delegate fail the online theory assessment they will not be able to attend the Training Course.
 They will not be eligible for a refund, but if they decide to rebook, they will be able to do so at a 50% discount.
 The Trainer may allow the Delegate to attend training at the Trainer’s absolute discretion, should the online modules only be failed by a few marks.

 (g) Where a Delegate on an injectable-based Training Course is deemed by the Trainer to require further practice, the Delegate will be able to book onto a further practical session at a 50% discount.

 (h) Where a Delegate on an injectable-based Training Course is deemed by the Trainer to be incompetent with a needle, they will not be allowed to finish the practical side of the training and will not receive a certificate from the training course.
 They will not be allowed to rebook for future courses and will not be eligible for a refund.
 The Company may also refer such a Delegate to their relevant professional body.

 6.2 If the Company's performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Delegate or failure by the Delegate to perform any relevant obligation (Delegate Default):